Thompson Township, Geauga County, Ohio: Geography

 No municipalities are located in Thompson Township.
 The township contains the unincorporated community of Thompson.

 Thompson Township is the location of the Thompson Ledges landform.

 Name and history

 Statewide, other Thompson Townships are located in Delaware and Seneca counties.

-Television

-WVIZ's transmitter is located in the southern part of the township; it has been standing since 1991.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

-Communication
+Communications

 Thompson Township is the site of WKSV 89.1 FM, a repeater transmitter for the WKSU public radio station based in Kent.

+Thompson is also the site of W34FP-D’s transmitter, for WVIZ; a PBS member station in Cleveland, Ohio.